eduardodiasm/python-bot-for-whatsapp-congratulations/README.md

   - Find out a way to get the class copyable-text.selectable-text
   - Get as environment variables the contacts that you want the script reply.
-  - Use the whatsapp api in the script.
+  - Use the Whatsapp API in the script.